Right Arrow

 A lone worker opens a tank “thief hatch” to take a manual sample.
 Toxic hydrocarbon gas escapes.
 Within minutes, the worker collapses—no one else is nearby.

-Root Causes & Impact:
+Root causes & impact:

 Manual sampling without monitoring, lack of buddy systems, and missed PPE use are at the heart of these incidents.
 Exposure can cause poisoning, respiratory failure, or fatal asphyxiation.
-89% of affected workers operated alone; only 11% used respirators (Source: NIOSH, 2025).

 How video intelligence helps:

-Challenges and Impact of the Injuries
+Obstacles and impact of the injuries

 Injury Type